Dobiasd/articles/from_goto_to_std-transform.md

 ## Conclusion
-Sure, readability also has something to with taste or to be precise familiarity, for in my opinion you should avoid explicit loops and make use of the cool stuff in the [`<algorithm>` header](http://en.cppreference.com/w/cpp/algorithm) for better maintainability of your C++ software.
-Once you get used to it you will enjoy every for loop you do *not* have to read. ;-)
+Sure, readability also has something to with taste or to be precise familiarity, but in my opinion you should avoid explicit loops and make use of the cool stuff in the [`<algorithm>` header](http://en.cppreference.com/w/cpp/algorithm) for better maintainability of your C++ software.
+Once you get used to the odd lambda syntax in C++ you will enjoy every for loop you do *not* have to read. ;-)

 ## Further reading